 is presented using a combination of over 850 pages of self-study notes and actual Visual Basic examples.
 No previous experience working with databases is presumed.
 It is assumed, however, that users of the product are familiar with the Visual Basic environment and the steps involved in building a Visual Basic application.
 This training can be gained from our LEARN VISUAL BASIC 2019

-VISUAL BASIC AND DATABASES requires a Microsoft Windows operating system, Microsoft Word, and Microsoft Visual Studio 2019.
+VISUAL BASIC AND DATABASES requires a Microsoft Windows operating system, Microsoft Word, Microsoft Visual Studio 2019 and SQL Server Express 2017.
 The Visual Basic source code, databases and all needed multimedia files are available for download after purchase.
 If you are looking for our older 2015 Edition click here.

 ORDERING AND DELIVERY OPTIONS